Last updated:

 Stage 1:

-• 10 working days to respond (The Service Manager may contact you to discuss actions for resolutions with a follow up formal response provided after this contact)
+• 10 working days to respond (We may contact you to discuss actions for resolutions with a follow up formal response provided after this contact)

-• If you are dissatisfied with the stage 1 response, you can request escalation to Stage 2 within 20 working days of the receipt of a Stage 2 response
+• If you are dissatisfied with the stage 1 response, you can request escalation to Stage 2 within one calendar month of the receipt of a Stage 2 response

 Stage 2: